phdong21/CNN4CE/README.md

 # CNN4CE
-Source codes of the article "Deep CNN-Based Channel Estimation for mmWave Massive MIMO Systems" in IEEE JSTSP
+Source codes of the article: P. Dong, H. Zhang, G. Y. Li, I. Gaspar, and N. N. Alizadeh, “Deep CNN-based channel estimation for mmWave massive MIMO systems,” IEEE J. Sel.
+Topics Signal Process., vol. 13, no. 5, pp. 989–1000, Sep.
+2019.

+Please cite this paper when using the codes.

 This folder contains codes for channel data generation executed in MATLAB and codes for channel estimation executed in Python.